John G. Foster: Civil War

 Promoted to captain of U.S. engineers, Foster was in command of the garrison at Fort Moultrie when the Civil War began.
 He immediately transferred his small force to Fort Sumter and became second-in-command to Maj.
 Robert Anderson during the Battle of Fort Sumter.
 Foster was appointed a brigadier general of volunteers on October 23, 1861, and commanded the 1st Brigade in Maj.
 Gen. Ambrose Burnside's North Carolina Expedition.
 He was conspicuous in action at the battles of Roanoke Island and New Bern.
 After the Battle of Roanoke Island, the Union renamed the Confederate Fort Bartow as Fort Foster in his honor.
 The US Army dismantled the three forts on the island in late 1865 after the end of the war.

 After General Burnside was transferred to Virginia, Foster assumed command of the Department of North Carolina.
-He was promoted to major general of volunteers on July 18, 1862, and led the Goldsboro Expedition.
+He was promoted to major general of volunteers on July 18, 1862, and led the Goldsborough Expedition.
 During Confederate Lieutenant General James Longstreet's Tidewater Campaign, upon hearing of a planned Confederate attack on Washington, North Carolina, Foster personally assumed command of its defenses.
 When D. H. Hill demanded the surrender of Washington, Foster defiantly replied, "If you want Washington, come and get it."
 Hill's forces besieged the garrison and two Union relief expeditions were turned back.
 Foster escaped the besieged city and personally led a relief column back.
 Hill withdrew his forces shortly afterward.
 Both Confederate and Union forces burned down much of the town.
-In December, Foster led the Goldsboro campaign won two minor battle at Kinston and Goldsboro against inferior confederate forces led by brigadier general Nathan G. Evans, resulting in the shutdown of the vital Confederate supply line of the Wilmington and Weldon Railroad for merely two weeks.
+In December, Foster led the Goldsborough Expedition won two minor battle at Kinston and Goldsborough against inferior confederate forces led by brigadier general Nathan G. Evans, resulting in the shutdown of the vital Confederate supply line of the Wilmington and Weldon Railroad for merely two weeks.